blucz/huggingNanoGPT/README.md

 ## License

-This code incorporates portions of [🤗transformers](https://github.com/huggingface/transformers) and [nanoGPT](https://github.com/karpathy/nanoGPT) source code.
+This code incorporates portions of [🤗 Transformers](https://github.com/huggingface/transformers) and [nanoGPT](https://github.com/karpathy/nanoGPT).
 It is released under the Apache 2.0 License